-Another reason to fall in love with this color trend is how your hair texture appears more defined and enhanced when under natural, bright lighting.
+Another reason to fall in love with this color trend is how your hair texture appears more defined and enhanced under natural, bright lighting.
 Style your strands with waves or curls for a gorgeous voluminous blend or with straight hair to showcase a smooth transition of colors.

 #1: Dimensional Caramel Brown Balayage on Long Hair

-#2: Middle-Parted Caramel Beige Balayage
+#3: Middle-Parted Caramel Beige Balayage

-#3: Dimensional Caramel Brown Balayage
+#4: Dimensional Caramel Brown Balayage

-#4: Beautiful Long Dark Caramel Hair with Waves
+#5: Beautiful Long Dark Caramel Hair with Waves

 One of the best ways to achieve waves is to use a one-and-a-quarter-inch curling iron.
 When curling your hair, place your hair in the curling iron and curl it.
-When it’s time to take the curling iron out, avoid releasing the curling iron clamp.
+When it’s time to remove the curling iron, avoid releasing the clamp.
 Instead, pull straight down with your iron.
-Once your hair is completely unraveled then release your clamped hair.
+Once your hair is completely unraveled, then release your clamped hair.
 This technique gives you more of a wave than a curl.
 Avoid combing or touching curls until completely cooled.
 Then brush through your hair for beautiful waves.

-#5: Solid Caramel Balayage with Curled Tips
+#6: Solid Caramel Balayage with Curled Tips

-#6: Romantic Brunette Colored Hair
+#7: Romantic Brunette Colored Hair